-For those of us who love going to the theater, Broadway Week is a fantastic opportunity to save money on Broadway tickets.
+If you love going to the theater, Broadway Week is one of the best times of year to save money on Broadway tickets.

-During this bi-annual event, you can get two tickets for the price of one to top shows!
+During this popular NYC theater promotion, you can get 2-for-1 tickets to participating Broadway shows, meaning you can buy two tickets for the price of one.

 - What is Broadway Week?